ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 * 'client_cred', with value the public key or certificate of the Client.
 If the KDC is managing (collecting from/distributing to the Client) the public keys of the group members, this field contains the public key of the Client.

-* 'pub_keys_repos', can be present if a certificate is present in the client_cred field, with value a list of public key repositories storing the certificate of the Client.
+* 'pub_keys_repos', can be present if a certificate is present in the 'client_cred' field, with value a list of public key repositories storing the certificate of the Client.

 ## Key Distribution Response {#ssec-key-distribution-response}